 Brooke Waldron

-In her professional life she works with urban Native social services in career development and economic opportunity.
+In her professional life she has worked extensively in urban Native social services and strategy.
 Brooke is also an equine riding instructor and trainer which has inspired her sincere love for animals and horses since childhood.
-She has an associates degree in Fine Arts with a focus in ceramics and a certification in graphic arts from Bridgewater State University.
+She has an an AFA with a focus in ceramics and a certification in graphic arts from Bridgewater State University.

 She is the recipient of various arts & culture grants, invitational exhibits and special recognitions for her continued work in community based projects.
 She presented her first solo exhibition in November 2023.